Language Nests

 Tanan Ch’at’oh was a Gwich’in language nest located in Fairbanks, Alaska.
 It was home to a community based effort to revitalize the Gwich’in language, which is an endangered Arctic Indigenous language spoken by less than 800 people around the world.
 The inaugural cohort of 2yr olds started on March 15, 2021.
 It ceased operation in 2022.

-Iḷisaġvik College’s Uqautchim Uglua (Language Nest) program approached the end of its second year of operation as a strong, vibrant force in the effort to indigenize education on the North Slope.
-It is currently out of operation, but its website is still active.
+Iḷisaġvik College's Uqautchim Uglua (Language Nest) program is no longer in operation, but was a strong, vibrant force in efforts to indigenize education on the North Slope.